peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 the Requestor to satisfy the Certificate Issuer's challenge.

-This process may be repeated to request multiple X.509 Certificates related to the cryptographic keys and linked to a single Entity.
+This process may be repeated to request multiple X.509 Certificates related to the other cryptographic keys published in the Requestor's Entity Configuration.

 # Protocol Flow